vilisimo/ads/README.md

 ## Dependencies
 With exception of JUnit for Java code, there are no other dependencies.
-* For Python examples, 3.6.0+ version should be used, although in same cases lower versions will be sufficient.
+* For Python examples, 3.6.0+ version should be used, although in many cases lower versions will be sufficient.
-* For Java code, Java 9 was used.
+* For Java code, Java 11 was used.
 Code was written in plain Java with an exception of [JUnit 4.12](http://junit.org/junit4/), which was used for tests.